att14/trib.one/tribone/templates/markdown/resume-pdf.md

 * Built and maintained strategic initiatives backed by a long-term product roadmap.
 * Implemented Scrum across the entire engineering and product department.
 * Operated as the product owner for the Infrastructure engineering team due to technical expertise and in-depth knowledge of EasyPost's software.
-* Implemented regular communication with executives, and other stakeholders, with regard to the roadmap and its progress.
+* Implemented regular communication with executives, and other stakeholders, regarding the roadmap and its progress.
-* Developed a regular OKR process for the product management team and individuals to continue to assure a metrics based approach and to drive career development.
+* Developed a regular OKR process for the product management team and individuals to continue to assure a metrics-based approach and to drive career development.

 ### Director of Product
 December 2018 — February 2020